 Current Award Categories

 Award categories were modified for the 2015 Award Year.
-Current award categories are listed below and described in additional details in the IAJGS Awards Matrix.
+Current award categories are listed below and described in detail on the Award Rules and Criteria page.

 |Award Name||Purpose and Criteria||Who Can Receive?|

 |IAJGS Lifetime Achievement Award||Recognition in appreciation of unselfish and dedicated commitment to a volunteer in pursuit of advancing Jewish genealogical research.||Individual or partnership of individuals who are from members organizations.|

 |Outstanding Project / Resource / Program||Recognition of excellence in creation of a new or enhanced individual or series of project(s) / resource(s) / program(s) for the benefit of Jewish genealogical researchers.||Individual, partnership of individuals, or organization.
 May be members or non-members.|

 |Outstanding Publication||Recognition of excellence to a member organization, for a primarily original content publication or series, which has been made available to Jewish genealogists, which furthers their research.||Regular members of the IAJGS.|

 |IAJGS Member of the Year||Recognition of excellence in innovative programming, membership growth, Jewish genealogical research promotion, etc. Factors to be considered include 1) Innovative programming that can be replicated by other member organizations.
 2) Virtual programming 3) Using social media 4) Partnering with other organizations 5) Public relations techniques.
 6) Growth in membership.
 7) Advances in technology.
 8) Non-traditional programs.||Regular members of the IAJGS.|

 |Volunteer of the Year||Recognition in appreciation of unselfish and dedicated commitment to a volunteer in pursuit of advancing Jewish genealogical research.||Individual or partnership of individuals who are from members organizations.|